IKEA Energi Table Lamp

 Other versions: The IKEA Energi table lamp exists in several versions, as you can see.

-Most of the time when you find a table lamp like this, people tell you that this lamp is made in the eighties or even the sixties, but this light was designed in 2002 and has many forms and 2 different feet.
+Most of the time when you find a table lamp like this, people tell you that this lamp is made in the eighties or even the sixties, but this light was designed in 2004.
+It has many forms and 2 different feet.
 It’s a retro light, not a vintage one.
+It only appears in the 2004 catalogue.

 IKEA, formerly known by its full initials, Ingvar Kamprad Elmtaryd Agunnaryd, is a multinational group, headquartered in Delft, The Netherlands.
 The company was founded in Älmhult, Sweden in 1943 by then-17-year-old Ingvar Kamprad (30 March 1926 – 27 January 2018).